Closing on Your New Home

 Under the Real Estate Settlement Procedures Act (RESPA), closings costs are no longer as ambiguous as they used to be.
 The home buyer is given an estimate of closing costs in advance of the closing.
 Closing costs vary depending on price, location, and other factors, but overall the costs usually average between 3% and 7% of the sales price.
 Items that are usually included in the settlement fees are the loan origination fee, mortgage insurance premium (M.I.P.), attorney fees, owner and lender title insurance, recording fees, county tax stamps, state tax stamps, and the survey fee.
 If the seller’s taxes or insurance have been escrowed, the seller will receive any money accumulated in the account for bills not yet due.
 Additionally, the seller will be reimbursed for any money paid in advance and not used, such as property taxes.

 It is a big day, closing on your home – whether it is your first or your tenth – is very exciting!
 With the right amount of preparation and understanding, you will be able to enjoy the experience even more!
 Don’t forget to celebrate afterwards!
-We want to help you have a happy closing which is why at Fairway, we make sure the funds for your home get there early, so you don’t ever have to worry.
+We want to help you have a happy closing which is why at Fairway Independent Mortgage of the Carolinas, we make sure the funds for your home get there early, so you don’t ever have to worry.

 Tags: Best mortgage company, Carolina Home Loans, Carolina homebuyers, Charlotte First Time Home Buyers, Charlotte Homebuyers, Charlotte Mortgage Lender, North Carolina Home Loans, North Carolina Mortgage, South Carolina Homebuyers, South Carolina Mortgage